MDPMissionThrottle/SendSMSInvitations/README.md

  - mysql 5.5.50

 ## Manual
-for more information please refer to our [homepage](http://www.limesurvey.org), or have a look at the [manual](http://manual.limesurvey.org)
+for more information please refer to our [homepage](http://www.limesurvey.org), or have a look at the Limesurvey [manual](http://manual.limesurvey.org)

 ## Licence
 LimeSurvey software is licenced under the [GPL 2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).